Azalea224/butler-service-backend/README.md

 AI Butler is an intelligent backend service that understands your emotional state and energy levels to recommend the _right_ task at the _right_ time.
 Instead of overwhelming you with a todo list, it gently suggests **one task** that matches your current capacity.

+Meet **Simi** — your AI Butler who:
+- Tracks your mood and energy over time
+- Recommends tasks based on your current state
+- Chats with you as a supportive friend
+- Never judges or pressures you

 ### How It Works

-1. **You check in** — Share your current mood and energy level (1-10)
+1. **Log your mood** — Share your current mood and energy level (1-10)
-2. **Butler analyzes** — AI considers your tasks' difficulty, emotional friction, and your personal values
+2. **Consult Simi** — Ask for a task recommendation when you're ready
-3. **One recommendation** — Receive a single, gentle suggestion tailored to your state
+3. **Get one task** — Receive a single, gentle suggestion with a micro-step to start
-4. **History tracked** — All consultations are logged to understand patterns over time
+4. **Chat anytime** — Talk to Simi for support without task pressure

 ---